 “Behold, I have given you a good doctrine

 My Torah: do not forsake it.”

-Bar Mitzvah or Bat Mitzvah is not the attainment of maturity such as being able to marry, to earn a living or bear children.
+Bar Mitzvah or Bat Mitzvah is not the attainment of maturities such as being able to marry, to earn a living, or bear children.
 One of the Jewish Holy books, the Talmud does make this aspect of the Bar Mitzvah very clear.
 It states unequivocally that 13 is the age to be obligated to the community, and over 20 you must earn your own living.
-The Bar, or Bat Mitzvah is simply the age when a child is old enough to be responsible for his/her own actions and behavior in the community.
+The Bar or Bat Mitzvah is simply the age when a child is old enough to be responsible for his/her own actions and behavior in the community.

 The Bar Mitzvah or Bat Mitzvah is Over or is it?